Actors overview

 State

 Transactional state stores can be used to store actor state.
-To specify which state store to use for actors, specify value of property actorStateStore as true in the state store component’s metadata section.
+Regardless of whether you intend to store any state in your actor, you must specify a value for property actorStateStore as true in the state store component’s metadata section.
 Actors state is stored with a specific scheme in transactional state stores, allowing for consistent querying.
 Only a single state store component can be used as the state store for all actors.
 Read the state API reference and the actors API reference to learn more about state stores for actors.

 Actor timers and reminders